Texas Victim Assistance Training (TVAT)

 Length of the Training

 TVAT Online is designed to be taken as the student's schedule permits.
-Students may log into and out of the training to review the modules on their own timeframe.
+Students may log into and out of the training to review the modules on their own timeframe using the link e-mailed to them.
 Since TVAT Online is a web-based training, students can complete the training wherever they have access to a web browser.
-Once the student logs back into the training, they can simply start where they left off.
+However, the TVAT Online training is best viewed on a desktop, laptop or tablet.

-TVAT Online consists of four distinct modules.
-References to crime victims' rights, mandated services and statutes are current through the Regular Session of the 84th Legislative Session.
+TVAT Online consists of four distinct modules, listed below.
+References to crime victims' rights, mandated services and statutes are current through the Regular Session of the 85th Legislative Session.
 Please click on the title for a description of the module.

 - Module One: Ethics